Vshahhh51/Euphoric-Flora/README.md

 # Euphoric-Flora
 We are Group #9, and we are building an e-commerce website called Euphoric Flora — an online flower shop that sells very beautiful, high-quality flowers of all kinds.
-Our goal is to create a smooth and visually appealing shopping experience for customers looking to buy flowers for any occasion.
+Our goal is to create a smooth and visually appealing shopping experience for customers looking to buy flowers for any occasion and mood.
+Our aim is to provide loved-ground with flowers between people and any differenced that can come in-between them.